a1034547450/da.github.io/contents/publications.md

 - Beyond Forced Modality Balance: Intrinsic Information Budgets for Multimodal Learning (ICME2026 Co-First Author)

-- Reconstructing Content via Collaborative Attention to Improve Multimodal Embedding Quality (SIGIR2026 Co-Author)
+- Reconstructing Content with Collaborative Attention for Universal Multimodal Representation Learning (SIGIR2026 Co-Author)

 - Generative Optimization for Incentivized Advertising with Global Level Constraints (SIGKDD2026 Co-Author)

-- A Survey of Link Prediction in N-ary Knowledge Graphs (EMNLP2025 Co-Author)

 - Run, Ruminate, and Regulate: A Dual-process Thinking System for Vision-and-Language Navigation (AAAI2026 Co-Author)

 - OmniCVR: A Benchmark for Omni-Composed Video Retrieval with Vision, Audio, and Text (ICLR2026 Co-Author)

+- A Survey of Link Prediction in N-ary Knowledge Graphs (EMNLP2025 Co-Author)

 - LifeIR at the NTCIR-18 Lifelog-6 Task (NTCIR-18 Co-Author)